-Fortunately, up to now, the Group's portfolio continues to maintain high occupancy rates as our Group has a diverse tenant mix with tenants from different industries.
+Xi'an becoming eligible for individual visits to Hong Kong and the Hong Kong Tourism Development Blueprint a diverse tenant mix with tenants from different industries.
 To maintain the occupancy rates, the Group will continue to closely monitor the economic developments and property market changes and make rental policy adjustments accordingly.

-In the Group's efforts to maintain competitiveness and ensure shareholder returns, the Group has been cautiously exploring opportunities to diversify its business beyond the rental property market.
+2.0 with the aim of organising more cultural and sports events will help to boost both local and tourist cautiously exploring opportunities to diversify its business beyond the rental property market.
 The Group hopes to gain property redevelopment experience from its investment in the Fund that is engaged in a redevelopment project of the Fund Property.
-The Group is optimistic about the potential redevelopment and appreciation in value of the Fund Property following the redevelopment and believes that the investment in the Fund will bring positive returns to the Group in the long run.